EGR314-Team313/EGR314-Team313.github.io/docs/Design Ideation.md

 3. Communication
 4. Microcontroller

-In this early stage we have not picked our componets yet or decided who on the team is designing each area.
+In this early stage we have not picked our components yet or decided who on the team is designing each area.
 Durability is huge with our proposed design because it will be outside and exposed to the elements.

 ## Presentation Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ajgPYowXUoI?si=FGtVEHt6QkkVXJUn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>